rocky-linux/documentation/en/rocky/8/guides/apache_hardened_webserver_modsecurity.md

 `systemctl start httpd`

 After signing up with Comodo, you will get an email with instructions on what to do next.
 Essentially, what you need to do is to login to the web site with your new credentials and then download the client install script.

-From the root directory of your server:
+From the root directory of your server, use the wget command to download the installer:

 `wget https://waf.comodo.com/cpanel/cwaf_client_install.sh`

-Run this by typing:
+Run the installer by typing:

 `bash cwaf_client_install.sh`